 Risk diversification to industries with a reasonable spread across sectors is also required.
-Lending to individual sectors exceeding 15% is thus not required, with the exception of "Real estate and completion of construction projects", to which the overall exposure may amount to up to 25%
+Lending to individual sectors exceeding 15% is thus not deemed to be required, with the exception of "Real estate and completion of construction projects", to which the overall exposure may amount to up to 25%.